Sinha5714/hangman-pp3/README.md

 #### The following code idea was taken from google search and various youtube videos

 - play_hangman function; (https://www.youtube.com/shorts/GYCCN0IP8u0)
-- How to clear terminal from google
+- How to clear terminal

 ### Thank You